Overview

-What is a Maximum Allowable Quantity?
-Why are they important?
+What is a Maximum Allowable Quantity and Why are they important?

 Maximum allowable quantities (MAQs) are the maximum amount of hazardous materials allowed to be stored or used within a control area in a building.
 These limits are established by the California Fire Code (CFC) and are broken down by hazard class.
 The MAQs are intended to ensure the quantities of hazardous materials in a building are within the safe operating levels for the fire and life safety elements to which the building is designed and operated.
 Adhering to these limits is essential for ensuring a building is safe for its occupants and first responders.